icon-project/centralized-relay/docs/config.md

     - `type`: The type of the chain.
     - `value`: The configuration for the chain.
       - `rpc-url`: The RPC URL for the chain.
-      - `keystore`: The keystore for the chain.
+      - `keystore`: The keystore for the chain in use.
       - `start-height`: The past start height for the chain when starting the relayer.

       This is the past chain height for the chain when starting the relayer.